status-im/hardwallet-bootloader/README.md

 ## Upgrade procedure

-After determining that there is a firmware to be flashed, the bootloader check the validity of its signature.
+After determining that there is a firmware to be flashed, the bootloader check the validity of its signatures.
 No unsigned firmware will be loaded.
 Loading begins by erasing the current firmware.
 The entire FIRMWARE area is erased, regardless of the actual firmware size.
 Then, the new firmware is copied over from the UPGRADED FIRMWARE area.
-The integrity of the copied firmware is verified once again by verifying its signature.
+The integrity of the copied firmware is verified once again by verifying its signatures.
 At this point upgraded firmware is erased from memory completely.
 This procedure makes it possible to recover from an interrupted upgrade (for example, low battery), since the bootloader will try again on reset.

 ## Recovery procedure